O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_NeuralNetwork.PNG" width="250">

-Neural Networks are an advanced machine learning technique inspired by the innerworkings of the human brain.
+Neural networks are an advanced machine learning technique inspired by the innerworkings of the human brain.
 A neural network consists of “neurons”, weights, and an activation function.
 Data is passed from each layer of the network to the output layer through a series of weights and transformations defined by the activation function.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |